Republican Sanford loses in South Carolina after Trump urges his ouster

-WASHINGTON (Reuters) - U.S. Representative Mark Sanford, a vocal critic of President Donald Trump, lost a Republican congressional primary in South Carolina on Tuesday, after Trump urged voters to punish Sanford’s disloyalty by tossing him from office.
+WASHINGTON (Reuters) - U.S. Representative Mark Sanford, a vocal critic of President Donald Trump, lost a Republican congressional primary in South Carolina after Trump urged voters to punish Sanford’s disloyalty by tossing him from office.

-A few hours before polls closed, Trump tweeted that Sanford was “nothing but trouble” and “very unhelpful to me.”
+A few hours before polls closed on Tuesday, Trump tweeted that Sanford was “nothing but trouble” and “very unhelpful to me.”
 He backed Sanford’s pro-Trump challenger, state legislator Katie Arrington, for November’s congressional elections.

 Arrington, who made a campaign issue of Sanford’s criticism of Trump, won 50.6 percent of the vote to Sanford’s 46.5 percent with almost all ballots counted.
 That just crossed the 50 percent threshold to avoid a runoff later this month between the top two contenders.